 To create a request and assign it directly to a project via email, you’ll need the project number and then email to:

 firstname.lastname@example.org (replace 123 with your project number, and your-subdomain.intervalsonline.com with your account’s URL)

 When the project is included, the hopper will check for permissions and only allow those senders who are already part of the project team, create a request.
 As stated above, the Intervals administrator will be notified if someone tries to create a request for a project they do not have access to.

-We have added a quick way to easily retrieve a project’s email address.
-To do this, navigate to the project’s profile under the projects tab and then click the Email link that is located on the left sidebar:
+There is a quick way to retrieve a project’s email address.
+Navigate to the project’s profile under the projects tab and then click the Email link that is located on the left sidebar:

 Tasks and milestones can also have comments emailed directly to them.
 Each task or milestone notification that goes out via email will contain a delimiter at the top of the email.
 Simply reply to the email and place your notes above the delimiter.
 The reply to address will be the unique email address for that task or milestone, and the comments you make will be appended as a new comment to that task or milestone.

 If you would like to email to a task or milestone directly, simply send an email to it’s unique email address.
 A task’s email address, for example, would looking something like email@example.com.
 Or simply click on the email icon in the left sidebar to start a new email to the task or milestone in your favorite email client.
 Once the email is sent and received by our mail servers, Intervals will handle the rest.
 The new comment should appear in just a minute or two.